February 20, 2014

 If you fail to notify the bankruptcy court of your legal claim or potential legal claim against an ex-employer, your ex-employer can turn this failure against you and ask the court to dismiss your lawsuit.
 Your ex-employer may file a motion to dismiss your lawsuit, arguing you’ve hidden your lawsuit from the bankruptcy court so you can keep any recovery all to yourself and away from creditors, and the court will not allow you this unfair advantage.
 In Dzakula v.
 McHugh (9th Cir. – Dec.
 11, 2013), the court dismissed Plaintiff Dzakula’s discrimination lawsuit against his ex-employer, Defendant McHugh, because Plaintiff had not listed his potential lawsuit on his bankruptcy schedule at the time he filed for bankruptcy.
 The Dzakula court made it clear it was Plaintiff’s burden to make sure he understood his obligations when filing for bankruptcy, and Plaintiff’s mere assertion the omission of his claim from the bankruptcy court was due to inadvertence or mistake was not enough to save his lawsuit.
 The court in Hamilton v.
 State Farm Fire & Cas.
 Co., 270 F.3d 778, 782 (9th Cir.2001) makes the reasoning very clear: “[Plaintiff’s] failure to list his claims against [his ex-employer] as assets on his bankruptcy schedules deceived the bankruptcy court and [Plaintiff’s] creditors, who relied on the schedules to determine what action, if any, they would take in the matter.”
 Id. (emphasis added).

-If you believe you have a potential employment lawsuit, whether it involve discrimination, harassment, retaliation, wrongful termination, unpaid wages or any other theory, the best thing you can do is inform counsel advising you on your bankruptcy as soon as possible, even if your bankruptcy filings have already been made because the case can be reopened to amend the paperwork to list your lawsuit as an asset.
+If you believe you have a potential employment lawsuit, whether it involves discrimination, harassment, retaliation, wrongful termination, unpaid wages or any other theory, the best thing you can do is inform counsel advising you on your bankruptcy as soon as possible, even if your bankruptcy filings have already been made because the case can be reopened to amend the paperwork to list your lawsuit as an asset.
 In many cases, the Court discharges the lawsuit or potential lawsuit to you anyway, leaving you free to pursue your claim as you see fit.
-In other case, the Court may hold onto the claim, hoping to use any recovery from a lawsuit to pay your creditors.
+In other cases, the Court may hold onto the claim, hoping to use any recovery from a lawsuit to pay your creditors.
 And, if you have an ongoing employment lawsuit, make sure to inform your employment attorney if you are unsure if you’ve reported the case correctly in bankruptcy court.
 Errors may be fixed, but the sooner the better.